Interstate 69 in Tennessee: SIU 7

 There is no current timetable for letting contracts to construct the Troy Bypass (Sections 1 and 2).
 However, TDOT Commissioner John Schroer estimated in February 2013 that it would take around 10 years to gradually complete work on SIU 7 due to lack of funding.

-This situation (and the next one below) regarding funding was solved on May 23, 2017 with the signing of the IMPROVE (Improving Manufacturing, Public Roads and Opportunities for a Vibrant Economy) Act.
+This situation (and the next one below) regarding funding was solved on May 23, 2017, with the signing of the IMPROVE (Improving Manufacturing, Public Roads and Opportunities for a Vibrant Economy) Act.
 The legislation raised taxes and fees for drivers and others: $0.06 for regular fuel, $0.10 for diesel fuel, and $0.08 for liquefied and compressed natural gases (a total of $355 million).
 The state would get $250 million, counties $70 million, and cities $35 million.
 Most vehicle owners saw their registration fees go up by $5; private and commercial owners had their fees go up by $10, with ride-sharing exempt; and heavy truck operators would pay $20 more.
 Electric vehicle owners in Tennessee (about 2,500) would pay an additional $100 in registration and renewal fees (since they do not pay fuel taxes); hybrid-electric car owners are exempt from the extra charges.
 The new money would fund parts of I-69 in the state.
-The Union City sections (3, 4, and 5) of this segment are on track to be completed by 2023.
-The paving on the bypass began July 2021 and will be completed in 2023 which then the bypass will be completed.
+The Union City sections (3, 4, and 5) of this segment begin construction in 2017.
+Paving on the three segments begin in July 2021 and the segment opened to traffic on February 21, 2024 as SR 690.
 While TDOT has acquired the right-of-way and is finalizing design for the Troy portion (1 and 2), a timeline for construction has not yet been established.

 SIU 8

 SIU 8 proceeds south from Dyersburg, paralleling US 51 to a planned interchange with SR 385 (I-269) in Millington.
 To facilitate work on the draft environmental impact statement (EIS) for this segment, TDOT has divided SIU 8 into three smaller segments.
 In April 2006, TDOT has announced the preferred routing for the northern and southern subsections, favoring an alignment to the west of US 51.
 Meanwhile, studies are still ongoing for the central section, which include alignments both east and west of the existing US 51.
 Once TDOT identifies the preferred alignment for the central segment, it is expected that a supplemental draft EIS will be necessary before the final EIS can be prepared.

-The routing of I-69 has been criticized by the state Sierra Club chapter for not making use of the existing right-of-way for US 51 and for potentially impacting the Hatchie River, a state-designated scenic river.
+The routing of I-69 has been criticized by the state Sierra Club chapter for not making use of the existing right-of-way for US 51 via Tennessee Hatchie River Bridge and for potentially impacting the Hatchie River, a state-designated scenic river.